Applying for a long-stay visa (MVV) for residents of Australia

 If you want to stay in the Netherlands for longer than 90 days, you may need a residence permit.
 In many cases you will also have to apply for a long-stay visa before you travel to the Netherlands.
 This visa is also called an authorisation for temporary stay (MVV).

-In Australia, you can apply for this visa at the Netherlands consulate-general in Sydney.
+In Australia, you can only apply for this visa type at the Netherlands consulate-general in Sydney.

 Do I need an MVV and/or a residence permit?

 You should check whether you need an MVV and/or a residence permit.
 This depends on things like your nationality and the purpose of your stay.

 Applying for a residence permit and an MVV